E.U. Fines Google $2.7 Billion In Antitrust Ruling: Abuse of Search Dominance

 — European Commission (@EU_Commission) June 27, 2017

 Google has issued a statement saying that they disagree with the findings of the commission.
 They also said that they would consider appealing the finding to the European Court of Justice, the highest court in Europe.
 Google argues that the E.U.
 Commission does not take into account the reality of how the average person shops online.
-Kent Walker, Google’s general counsel, said that people are routed to merchant websites in a variety of ways including general search engines, social media sites and online ads.
+Kent Walker, Google’s general counsel, said that people are routed to merchant websites in a variety of ways including general search engines, social media sites, and online ads.
 He also said that retailers can also now directly reach out to consumers in a way that was never possible before.

 The regulators are not quite finished with Google yet.
 According to CNBC, they are currently investigating two other charges, one of which is whether the mobile operating system of Android is being used by Google to endorse other Google products which again would give them an unfair advantage.